 Most solar attic fans are mounted on the roof.
 So they are visible from the outside.
 Nobody wants an ugly-looking thing sticking on their roof.
 Luckily most solar attic fans have a low profile design that blends into the roof design.
 Also, looks are subjective, so I can’t tell you what is right or wrong for you.
 Even if you are buying online they usually have pictures of these units on the roof, so it is not hard to decide how the fan is going to look on your roof.

 The cost-effectiveness of solar-powered attic fans is a much-debated topic.
 According to a study conducted by Florida Solar Energy Center it takes at least 15 years to get the ROI from a solar attic fan.

-Over the long term, solar attic fans are definitely worth it because most popular companies offer 20-25 year warranty for their solar powered attic fans.
+Over the long term, solar attic fans are definitely worth it because most popular companies offer a 20-25 year warranty for their fans.
 That means you get to run them for at least 5-10 years after getting your investment back.
 Also, solar energy is green energy, so they are better for the environment as well.

-Using solar attic fans have some benefits over others.
+Using solar attic fans has some benefits over others.
 Here are they;

 1. Zero electric bill

 This is considered to be the biggest advantage of a solar attic fan.
 It is true that you will save the electric bill but don’t have super high expectations.
 It often takes 10-15 years to get the return of your investment.
 However, if you buy the gable mount version they are cheaper and so you should make up for the investment faster.